Fully distribution-free center-outward rank tests for multiple-output regression and MANOVA: Choosing a score function

 \subsection{Affine invariance and sphericization}

-Affine invariance (testing) or equivariance (estimation), in ``classical multivariate analysis,'' is generally considered an essential and inescapable property.
+Affine invariance (testing) or equivariance (estimation), in ``classical multivariate analysis,'' is often considered an essential and inescapable property.
 Closer examination, however, reveals that this particular role of affine transformations is intimately related to the affine invariance of Gaussian and elliptical families of distributions.
 When Gaussian or elliptical assumptions are relaxed, affine transformations are losing this privileged role and the relevance of affine invariance/equivariance properties is much less obvious.
+We refer to Appendix~A.6 for a more detailed discussion of that invariance issue.